download

 fotor_2023-6-1_12_44_25.jpeg

-On Sunday 3 August 2003, at the start of the German Grand Prix Juan Pablo Montoya makes a good start from pole position, holding the lead.
+On Sunday, August 3, 2003, at the start of the German Grand Prix Juan Pablo Montoya has a good start from pole position, holding the lead.
 Behind him, however, neither Ralf Schumacher nor Rubens Barrichello are the authors of a good start: the two are passed by Jarno Trulli, who enters in second position, while Kimi Räikkönen flanks the Brazilian Ferrari driver on the outside.
 Ralf Schumacher, in an attempt to defend his position, crosses the entire track, squeezing Rubens Barrichello between his own car and that of Kimi Räikkönen.
 The Brazilian, left without room, touches the German's Williams-Bmw, spinning out and hitting Kimi Räikkönen's car, who loses control of his McLaren-Mercedes and slams violently into the barriers.
 Rubens Barrichello is immediately forced to retire, while Ralf Schumacher, although managing to reach the pits, abandons the race due to damage to his car.
 The carambola in the first positions causes havoc and several collisions in the group: the one who is damaged by this situation is Heinz-Harald Frentzen, who is violently crashed into by Ralph Firman.
 Both are forced to retire, while Justin Wilson, who has in turn hit the Irishman's Jordan-Cosworth, returns to the pits to repair his Jaguar.
-To allow the marshals to clean the track the race officials decided to bring in the safety car, behind which lined up Juan Pablo Montoya, Jarno Trulli, Fernando Alonso, Michael Schumacher, Mark Webber, David Coulthard, Olivier Panis and Cristiano Da Matta.
-The race restarted at the end of lap four: Montoya managed to build up a good lead over his pursuers, while David Coulthard took fifth place from Mark Webber after a heated duel.
+To allow the marshals to clean the track, the race direction decides to bring in the safety car, behind which line up Juan Pablo Montoya, Jarno Trulli, Fernando Alonso, Michael Schumacher, Mark Webber, David Coulthard, Olivier Panis and Cristiano Da Matta.
+The race restarts at the end of lap four: Montoya manages to build up a good lead over his pursuers, while David Coulthard takes fifth place from Mark Webber after a heated duel.
 Virtually nothing happens until the first series of pit stops, opened by Jarno Trulli on lap 15.
-Olivier Panis also refuelled on lap 15, while Michael Schumacher, Juan Pablo Montoya and Cristiano Da Matta pitted on lap 17.
+Olivier Panis also refuels on lap 15, while Michael Schumacher, Juan Pablo Montoya and Cristiano Da Matta pit on lap 17.
 One lap later David Coulthard is the last of the leading drivers to refuel.
-After the first series of stops Juan Pablo Montoya begins to gain a very substantial margin over Jarno Trulli, even pulling away from his rival by almost two seconds per lap: the Colombian, in fact, has loaded up less petrol than the other drivers, having started with a three-stop strategy, like the Toyota drivers.
+After the first series of stops, Juan Pablo Montoya begins to gain a very substantial margin over Jarno Trulli, even pulling away from his rival by almost two seconds per lap: the Colombian, in fact, has loaded up less fuel than the other drivers, having started with a three-stop strategy, like the Toyota drivers.

-The Italian Renault driver kept Fernando Alonso, Michael Schumacher and David Coulthard behind him, all quite close to each other but unable to overtake.
-The situation remained unchanged until lap 30, when thanks to a mistake by Fernando Alonso, Michael Schumacher gained third position.
+The Italian Renault driver keeps Fernando Alonso, Michael Schumacher and David Coulthard behind him, all quite close to each other but unable to overtake.
+The situation remains unchanged until lap 30, when thanks to a mistake by Fernando Alonso, Michael Schumacher gains third position.
 The first driver to come into the pits, on lap 32, is Juan Pablo Montoya, whose advantage over his pursuers is so large that he is back on track in first position.
-He was followed by the two Toyota drivers, who remained in sixth and seventh, while Michael Schumacher and Jarno Trulli pitted at the same time on lap 38, with the Ferrari driver remaining behind his rival.
+He is followed by the two Toyota drivers, who remain in sixth and seventh, while Michael Schumacher and Jarno Trulli pit at the same time on lap 38, with the Ferrari driver remaining behind his rival.
 A lap later Fernando Alonso also pits, and the last driver to pit is again David Coulthard, who overtakes the Spaniard to take fourth place.
-Juan Pablo Montoya continued to increase his margin over his rivals, while Michael Schumacher had to turn his attention to David Coulthard, who made up the gap to the German driver and began to trail him.
+Juan Pablo Montoya continues to increase his margin over his rivals, while Michael Schumacher has to turn his attention to David Coulthard, who makes up the gap to the German driver and begins to trail him.
 Juan Pablo Montoya, Olivier Panis and Cristiano Da Matta make their last pit stops between laps 49 and 50, holding first, sixth and seventh position respectively.
-In the meantime Jarno Trulli began to suffer a drop in engine power: the Italian was joined by the two drivers following him, thus beginning a long duel with Michael Schumacher.
-After several attempts repulsed by his rival, on lap 58 the German got the better of Jarno Trulli, overtaking him with a decisive manoeuvre and taking advantage of the outside of the track.
-A lap later David Coulthard also overtook the Renault driver, moving into third place.
-On lap 63, however, Michael Schumacher's Ferrari suffered a puncture in the left rear tyre, possibly due to the off-track excursion made to overtake Jarno Trulli.
+In the meantime, Jarno Trulli begins to suffer an engine power drop: the Italian is joined by the two drivers following him, thus beginning a long duel with Michael Schumacher.
+After several attempts, on lap 58 the German has the better of Jarno Trulli, overtaking him with a decisive manoeuvre and taking advantage of the outside of the track.
+A lap later David Coulthard also overtakes the Renault driver, moving into third place.
+On lap 63, however, Michael Schumacher's Ferrari suffers a puncture in the left rear tyre, possibly due to the off-track excursion made to overtake Jarno Trulli.
 The German driver manages to reach the pits, but slips to seventh place.
 Juan Pablo Montoya wins the German Grand Prix and takes his second win of the season, crossing the line over a minute ahead of David Coulthard and Jarno Trulli, who returns to the podium for the first time since the 1999 European Grand Prix.
-Fernando Alonso finished fourth, followed by Olivier Panis, Cristiano Da Matta, Michael Schumacher and Jenson Button.
+Fernando Alonso finishes fourth, followed by Olivier Panis, Cristiano Da Matta, Michael Schumacher and Jenson Button.

 fotor_2023-6-1_11_51_58.jpeg

 The most impressive data to emerge from the German Grand Prix, beyond the result and the episodes that have at least partly conditioned it, is chronometric.
-The Williams-Bmw of Juan Pablo Montoya inflicted a 1'05"459 gap on the second placed driver, namely David Coulthard in the McLaren-Mercedes.
-And the Colombian, who also made three pit stops, one more than his direct rivals, inflicted over a second a lap gap on Michael Schumacher.
+The Williams-Bmw of Juan Pablo Montoya inflicted a 1'05"459 gap on the second-placed driver, namely David Coulthard in the McLaren-Mercedes.
+And the Colombian, who also made three pit stops, one more than his direct rivals, inflicted over a second per lap to Michael Schumacher.
 Also faster than the German were Jarno Trulli, Olivier Panis, David Coulthard, Cristiano Da Matta and Fernando Alonso.
-A growth, that of the Anglo-German team, which is frightening: from the mediocre placings of the first part of the season, to the extraordinary growth that led One to dominate the race, without ever being disturbed at all by those chasing him.
-In the final Juan Pablo Montoya even slowed down, perhaps he could have lapped everyone.
+A growth, that of the Anglo-German team, which is frightening: from the mediocre placings of the first part of the season, to the extraordinary growth that led to a race domination, without ever being disturbed at all by those behind.
+At the end, Juan Pablo Montoya even slowed down, he could have lapped everyone.
 The tyres and the heat certainly played a role, but there was no history, so much so that the winner was able to collect a hat-trick, i.e. conquer pole position, fastest lap in the race and overall success.
 Ferrari immediately lost Rubens Barrichello (just as Williams-Bmw had to do without Ralf Schumacher and McLaren-Mercedes could not exploit the great potential of Kimi Raikkonen).
 Michael Schumacher would have been able, albeit overcoming many difficulties, to achieve a very positive second place in terms of points, but there was also the bad luck that struck him in the final laps with a puncture that relegated him to seventh place.
 In the light of the facts it became clear what the World Champion's real current problem is.
 It is the new regulations.
-For the German, a driver who never leaves anything to chance, who takes care of even the smallest detail, having to prepare a car on Saturday that is good for lap qualifying and for the race does not work.
+For the German, a driver who never leaves anything to chance, who takes care of even the smallest detail, having to prepare a car on Saturday that is good for qualifying and the race does not work.

 It's a matter of looking for compromise set-up solutions, which certainly don't suit the driving style of the German, who until last year was changing set-ups a lot, mechanically and aerodynamically, between qualifying and the race.
 Now instead he is forced to put on a good face.
 Perhaps the F2003-GA, which is probably more sensitive than the F2002 and therefore needs sophisticated and accurate set-up every time, must also be included in the problem.
 The sporting regulations introduced since the start of the season have also had another effect on Michael Schumacher.
 This was clearly seen.
-Since the points are distributed differently than in the past, it is important to always arrive at the finish line and not to risk too much.
+Since the points are distributed differently than in the past, it is important to always arrive at the finish line and not to take too many risks.
 With the advantage Michael had on the eve of this race it was important not to make any missteps.
-So some caution in qualifying with the choice of tyres, some hesitation in overtaking.
-Also because if you don't have the car to help you everything becomes more difficult.
+Thus, some caution in qualifying with the tyre choice, some hesitation in overtaking.
+Also because if you don't have the car to help you, everything becomes more difficult.
 With a F2003-GA that was competitive at Silverstone, Rubens Barrichello had put on a show.
 Now there are four races to go in the World Championship.
 And until the eve of the Italian Grand Prix there will be no testing in August.
-But the first race will take place in Hungary in a fortnight' time.
-For the race in Budapest, Williams announces other technical innovations, some important ones, Ferrari will not stand idly by, but will have to look for new solutions to recover competitiveness.
+But the first race will take place in Hungary in a fortnight.
+For the race in Budapest, Williams announces other technical innovations, some important ones.
+Ferrari will not stand idly by, but will have to look for new solutions to recover competitiveness.
 It will have to try to improve the starts (and here the tyres are involved again, as well as the electronic systems...) and at least find the front row in qualifying.
-When you start from the grid behind your rivals everything becomes more complicated.
-In Brazil it was worse: Rubens Barrichello out of petrol, Michael Schumacher against a barrier.
+When you start behind your rivals, everything becomes more complicated.
+In Brazil it was worse: Rubens Barrichello ran out of fuel, Michael Schumacher crashed against the barrier.
 But it was only the third Grand Prix of the season and there was time to make up for it.
 Now there are six points to defend and an opponent flying.
-The air is tense, technical director Ross Brawn calls for a group and a reaction.
+The air is tense, technical director Ross Brawn tells them to stay together and to react.
 Barrichello has the conscience of someone who could have stood up for himself:

-The race officials listened to his account of the accident and took it out on Ralf Schumacher, who was punished with a ten-place relegation on the grid in Hungary.
+The race officials listened to his account of the accident and took it out on Ralf Schumacher, who was punished with a ten-place grid penalty in Hungary.

 fotor_2023-6-1_12_3_34.jpeg